 If you choose to write about challenges in your life, be careful to avoid using overly critical or negative language.
 This is a good opportunity to emphasize your emotional maturity and how challenges in your life have helped you grow as a person.
 You may compromise that impression if your tone is resentful or excessively dramatic.

 Giving admissions officers a window into difficult experiences can present your story in your college application, but there are other topics that can also make for a strong essay (e.g. a favorite book, a community service project).
 Whichever angle you select to tell your story, highlight the most important things that have shaped and continue to shape your identity.

 Writing a college essay can seem daunting at first, but it doesn’t have to be.
-Download our worksheet as a template and foundation to help you craft a strong college essay that stands out.
+Watch our webinar, Write a College Essay that Stands Out, and download our worksheet as a template and foundation to help you craft a strong college essay.
 This may help you write your essay in a manner that goes beyond just a chronological explanation of your life or an expansion of your resume.